-Candlestick Point is a 1.6 mile lightly trafficked loop trail located near San Francisco, CA that offers scenic views and is good for all skill levels.
+Candlestick Point is a 1.6 mile lightly trafficked loop trail located near San Francisco, California that offers scenic views and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash